AICarope/AICarope/README.md

 -------------------------
 AI Product Manager | Machine Learning | Deep Learning | GenAI | Driving Positive Social Change through Technology

 I am a dynamic and experienced Product Manager based in Toronto, Canada, with a passion for leveraging patient experience with technology advancements.
-My expertise lies in building and launching usable products, solving complex problems, and driving innovation in the fields of technology, artificial intelligence, science, and healthcare.
+My expertise lies in building and launching usable products, solving complex problems, and driving innovation in the fields of technology, artificial intelligence and healthcare.

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [carope45@hotmail.com](mailto:carope45@hotmail.com)